Housing disrepair claims

 If your home is affected by damp, mould, leaks, or unsafe conditions, you have the right to live in a property that is properly maintained.
-We advise tenants on holding landlords accountable, getting repairs carried out, and pursuing compensation where failures have caused damage to health, belongings, or quality of living.
+We advise tenants on holding landlords accountable, securing repairs, and pursuing compensation where failures have caused damage to health, belongings, or quality of living.

 We help tenants deal with a wide range of housing disrepair issues, particularly where landlords have failed to carry out necessary repairs or maintain safe living conditions.